padmakumar05/hadoop-monitoring/README.md

 The script malicious_mapper.sh, helps you to monitor mapreduce jobs which consumes a lot of resources.
 Most of the time the right indicator of such jobs is number of mappers.
 For example, such alerts will help us to take necessary action agains following scenarios:

-    Huge number of mappers even thought the target data is small.
+    Huge number of mappers even though the target data is small.
-    Huge number of mappers because the query is run on a large table and not properly optimized
+    Huge number of mappers because the query is run on a large table and not optimized

+Such alerts will help us to work with the user or team to help them optimize the data(to put up a plan to make sure that the data splits size is equal to the dfs block size) or query.
 This will help us to make sure that the cluster resources are utilized in an optimized manner.